Evaluation Criteria for Proposals

 - By Friday, April 21, email CCCCevents@ncte.org to request a coach to assist you with your proposal.
 Submit a draft of your proposal so the coach has something to review.

 - Follow the proposal format.

-- Be as specific and clear as possible about the focus and purpose of your proposals, and provide only the information requested.
-The intense reviewing procedure makes supplemental material a hindrance.
+- Be as specific and clear as possible about the focus and purpose of your proposal, and provide only the information requested.
+The volume of proposals to review makes supplemental material difficult to manage.

 - Notify NCTE immediately (1-800-369-6283 or CCCCevents@ncte.org) of address changes.

-- Official invitations will be sent by late August to persons whose proposals have been accepted.
+- Expect official invitations to be sent in late summer 2023 to those whose proposals have been accepted.

 - Names appearing in the 2024 Convention Program will include those whose peer-reviewed proposals have been accepted and/or those who will be serving in a Documentarian role (and who have completed the required support module) and who have paid registrations.

 - Please note that when you submit a proposal draft, a confirmation email will be sent to the 1st person listed on the proposal submission.
 Please make sure you, the submitter, is listed first so you receive the email as it will include information on re-entering the proposal system so you can edit the proposal, if needed.